EDU-Carbon OffsetsAre Carbon Offsets a Scam? Key Points to Consider

 Carbon Offset Regulation

 A farmer can’t just create thousands of carbon offsets from his or her land by planting trees.
-There is a stringent carbon verification process and typically performed by one of the larger global services – like Verra and Gold Standard.
+There is a stringent carbon verification process typically performed by one of the larger global services – like Verra and Gold Standard.

 Carbon offset programs are regulated by third-party organizations that verify the validity and effectiveness of the offsets purchased.
 For example, the Carbon Offset Integrity Standard (COIS) is an international standard that ensures carbon offset projects are real, permanent, and additional.

-• This means that the offsets purchased represent real, verifiable reductions in carbon emissions, and that the reductions would not have occurred without the offset project.
+• This means that the offsets purchased represent real, verifiable reductions in carbon emissions and that the reductions would not have occurred without the offset project.

 Extra Benefits of Offsets